Access premium content.

 4. Reduces cart abandonment.

-What would your business look like if you had a 45% recovery rate on abandoned carts?
-That’s exactly what happened with Grunt Style after implementing ecommerce SMS for abandoned cart.
+What would your business look like if you had an extra $33 for every abandoned cart?
+That’s exactly what happened with Nomatic after implementing ecommerce SMS for abandoned cart.

 Simpler ecommerce SMS campaigns like this are often already set up in your SMS tool or software, and even in Shopify itself.
 All it takes it a little massaging to make the messaging work for your brand.